yuvalmGS/gigaspaces-wiki-jekyll/xap97net/ops-write.markdown

 #### Return Previous Value
 {%section%}
 {%column width=60% %}
 When updating an object which already exists in the space, in some scenarios it is useful to get the previous value of the object (before the update).
-This previous value is returned in result `LeaseContext.getObject()` when using the `RETURN_PREV_ON_UPDATE` modifier.
+This previous value is returned in result `ILeaseContext.Object` when using the `WriteModifiers.ReturnPrevOnUpdate` modifier.
 {%endcolumn%}
 {%column width=35% %}
 ![write_return_prev-value.jpg](/attachment_files/write_return_prev-value.jpg)
 {%endcolumn%}
 {%endsection%}

-{% highlight java %}
+{% highlight csharp %}
+Employee employee = new Employee ("Last Name", 32);

-  LeaseContext<MyData> lc = space.write(myobject,WriteModifiers.RETURN_PREV_ON_UPDATE.add(WriteModifiers.UPDATE_OR_WRITE));
+ILeaseContext<Employee> lc = spaceProxy.Write(employee,WriteModifiers.ReturnPrevOnUpdate);
-  MyData previousValue = lc.getObject();
+Employee previousValue = lc.Object;
 {% endhighlight %}

 {% info %}
-Since in most scenarios the previous value is irrelevant, the default behavior is not to return it (i.e. `LeaseContext.getObject()` return null).
-The `RETURN_PREV_ON_UPDATE` modifier is used to indicate the previous value should be returned.
+Since in most scenarios the previous value is irrelevant, the default behavior is not to return it (i.e. `ILeaseContext.Object` return null).
+The `WriteModifiers.ReturnPrevOnUpdate` modifier is used to indicate the previous value should be returned.
 {%endinfo%}

 {%anchor asynchronousWrite%}